-To demonstrate the effectiveness of our proposed method, we perform extensive experiments on public datasets encompassing both feed-forward and $360^{\circ}$ scenes~\cite{barron2022mip, mildenhall2019llff, haque2023instruct}, where our approach exhibits superior performance in both quantitative and qualitative evaluations.
-In summary, our primary contributions are as follows:

-\begin{itemize} \item We introduce GO-NeRF, a novel pipeline that enables the generation of context-compatible 3D virtual objects from text prompts and seamlessly composites them into a pre-trained neural radiance field while preserving unchanged scene context and maintaining compatibility with arbitrary NeRF representations for existing scenes.
+\begin{itemize} \item We introduce GO-NeRF, a novel pipeline featuring a user-friendly interface that generates context-compatible 3D virtual objects from text prompts at user-specified locations within an established 3D scene, while preserving unchanged scene content and maintaining compatibility with various NeRF representations.

-\item We develop learning objectives and regularizers that take into account scene context, enabling high-quality, floater-free 3D synthesis and scene-harmonious composition to create new 3D scenes.
+\item We develop learning objectives and regularizers, enabling high-quality, floater-free 3D synthesis and composition to create new 3D virtual environments.

-\item Experimental results showcase our approach's ability to leverage scene context for virtual object generation, outperforming previous methods on both feed-forward and $360^{\circ}$ datasets. \end{itemize}
+\item Experimental results showcase our approach outperforming previous methods on both forward-facing and $360^{\circ}$ datasets. \end{itemize}